ORDER TAKEOUT and/or DELIVERY: Your favorite restaurants may have had to close their doors but many of them still offer takeout or delivery.

 There are increasingly good resources for how nonprofits can access federal funds and other federal-level resources, from organizations such as the National Council of Nonprofits, Nonprofit Quarterly, and field-based organizations like Americans for the Arts.
 We have started collecting them on our own resources page, but we’ve been getting similar questions from so many California nonprofits that we want to offer a few responses to what we see as the Top Five Questions for nonprofits right now.

 Appreciation for the arts doesn’t pause for COVID-19.
 Neither does the 101 Artists’ Colony signature program of two decades, Arts Alive Encinitas.
 Since mid-March, 62 original works of art have been flying proudly over a six mile stretch of Coast Highway through Leucadia, Encinitas and Cardiff-by-the-Sea.

 On Saturday, August 1 and Sunday, August 2 from 10 to 4, a FREE community viewing of these banners will be held – socially distanced, of course – at E101 Marketplace, 459 S Coast Hwy 101, Encinitas.
-Silent auction bids will be recorded.
-(No live auction this year.)
-The 2020 Arts Alive Exhibit will be displayed in the Cardiff Town Center (next to the Seaside Market) on Sunday, August 9 from 10 to 4.
-Silent auction bids will be recorded.
-(No live auction this year.)
+The 2020 Arts Alive Exhibit will be displayed in the Cardiff Town Center on Sunday, August 9 from 10 to 4.
 These original paintings were created by talented local artists in our community.

 The 101 Artists’ Colony has persevered throughout the shutdowns and quarantines of the COVID-19 pandemic to bring Arts Alive to the community once again.